Environmental and social procurement criteria

 When procuring agricultural commodities and upstream products, we at AGRANA therefore insist that sustainability aspects are considered and documented.

-AGRANA principles for sourcing agricultural raw materials and intermediate goods
+AGRANA principles for the sourcing of agricultural raw materials and intermediate products

-The AGRANA for sourcing agricultural raw materials and intermediate goods set both minimum social standards (by reference to the AGRANA Code of Conduct) and environmental criteria that AGRANA regards as relevant for the sustainable production of the agricultural raw materials required by the Group.
+The AGRANA principles for the sourcing of agricultural raw materials and intermediate products set both minimum social standards (by reference to the AGRANA Code of Conduct) and environmental criteria that AGRANA regards as relevant for the sustainable production of the agricultural raw materials required by the Group.

 The principles also address different ways for suppliers to meet these sustainability criteria, according to the degree of vertical integration of the respective sourcing model.
 They are part of individual contracts with contract growers and other raw material suppliers.

 Cooperation with contract growers is of particular importance to AGRANA as it offers the unique opportunity to work together to improve environmental and social standards in the production of the raw materials we process.
 With this in mind, we have also been involved as a member of the Sustainable Agriculture Initiative Platform (SAI Platform) since 2014.

 The SAI Platform gives processors of agricultural raw materials like AGRANA several helpful tools particularly for the evaluation and documentation of conformity with good environmental and social practices in the agricultural supply chain and for comparing the value of different documentation types and international certifications.